Layers

 Group layer icon

-Group layers are mainly used for organizational purposes, to collapse multiple layers in the layer list.
-However, they also provide blending options which turn the layer into a pre-composite group.
+Group layers can be used for organizational purposes, to collapse multiple layers in the layer list and to transform multiple layers at once.
+They also provide blending options which turn the layer into a pre-composite group.

 Drawing Layers#